 Fraud by day and time

-Not surprisingly, Stripe found that fraud rates increase during the holidays and summer back-to-school season—but with some unusual characteristics.
+Not surprisingly, Stripe found that fraud rates increase during the holidays and summer back-to-school season - but with some unusual characteristics.
 For example, fraud rates do not rise notably on heavy shopping days like Black Friday, but rather on days like Christmas when many people aren’t shopping, yet fraudsters continue to operate.
 Stripe also found that fraud rates are lower for recurring payments, most likely because these transactions involve a subscription service or extended relationship that has been verified by businesses over time.

 The finding that fraud rates increase during “quiet times” also applies when looking at time of day.
-Normalizing to local time zones in each country, we see that traffic peaks during workday hours and plummets during nocturnal hours.
+Normalising to local time zones in each country, we see that traffic peaks during workday hours and plummets during nocturnal hours.
 However, fraud rates follow a stark reversed pattern, peaking late at night and flattening out during the day.
 This likely reflects the wider geographic dispersion of fraudsters, who may well be operating remotely around the world, conducting their activities during hours when businesses’ regular customers are asleep.

 How should businesses think about battling this day/time phenomenon?
 Solutions might involve adding extra scrutiny for transactions outside of normal business hours, either through manual reviews or more stringent filters.
-This could help prevent fraudsters from striking while businesses are on their summer vacations or sitting down for their Christmas dinners.
+This could help prevent fraudsters from striking while businesses are on their summer holiday or sitting down for their Christmas dinners.

-Fraudster behavior vs. normal behavior
+Fraudster behaviour vs. normal behaviour

 One interesting fact about fraudulent transactions is that they are often small.
 This is surprising given that fraudsters are not paying for the products they buy.
 In the United States, Stripe data shows that fraudulent transaction amounts are only slightly larger than regular transaction amounts.
-But in many other countries, fraudulent transactions are significantly larger than normal transactions—typically about twice as large, and in some countries more than five or even ten times as large.
+But in many other countries, fraudulent transactions are significantly larger than normal transactions - typically about twice as large, and in some countries more than five or even ten times as large.

 Fraudsters exhibit a more revealing signature when it comes to where and how often they shop, especially in repeat purchases on the same stolen card.
 Unfortunately, repeat fraud on a card is common: more than 40% of compromised cards are charged for more than one fraudulent transaction.